-- Demonstrated strategic, leadership and management capabilities in a comprehensive development environment; high level of motivation and assertiveness.
+- Demonstrated strategic thinking ability and leadership capabilities in a complex environment; high level of independent judgment, motivation, focus and assertiveness;

-- Excellent written and verbal communications skills, including ability to effectively communicate University priorities to donors and prospects, and to positively represent the University and Foundation.
+- Excellent written skills, including ability to effectively articulate University and school priorities, and to positively represent the University and Foundation;

 - Must be willing to travel extensively and reliable personal transportation is required for this position.
 Must possess a valid driver’s license issued from state in which employee resides.
 Employee must maintain at their expense, automobile liability insurance coverage in the minimum amount of $500,000 or a combination of umbrella and automobile liability insurance coverage of $500,000.
 A certificate of automobile insurance evidencing the limit, must be provided to the Foundation at hire and annually thereafter.

 - Minimum two-years’ fundraising or equivalent experience in a field that emphasizes the strategic development of client relationships